fatfroggo/plantly/README.md

 ## Summary

-This is a plant app!
+This is the backend component for a plant app!